joshpowlison/open-stories/README.md

 Open totalPages.txt and change its value to the total number of pages.
 Change its value whenever you want to update the number of total pages (like when a new part of your story goes live).

+## Updating the number of pages

+Just edit and reupload total-pages.txt.
+But be careful: people can still access your pages if they know the URLs for them, whether or not total-pages.txt includes them.
+If you upload pages earlier, sneaky people can easily find them.

 ## Setting up FAQ and answers

 You can set this up in the info section or in the footer.
 You just need to call a question and an answer by putting a class on an instance and then having a div immediately after, like this: